CPC Definition - Subclass B08B

 This place covers:

-The additional treatment of the liquid consists in removing contaminants from the liquid.
+The additional treatment of the liquid by removing contaminants from the liquid after the liquid has been used in a cleaning process, i.e. regenerating cleaning liquids.

-Cleaning by methods involving the use of air flow or gas flow (B08B 6/00 takes precedence)
+Cleaning by methods involving the use of air flow or gas flow (cleaning hollow articles by methods or apparatus specially adapted thereto B08B 9/00)

 Definition statement